-G olden hamsters are delightful little pets.
+olden hamsters are delightful little pets.
 They are furry, friendly, easily tamed and can provide entertainment for you and your family.
 They do not need special or hard-to-get foods, and they require little space to live.
 Their ability to stuff their cheeks with tremendously large amounts of food is one of the many endearing features that have made them popular pets today.

 The majority of golden hamsters available today as pets descended from what was once a rare species of rodent discovered in Syria.
-In 1930, a zoology professor rescued a family of hamsters, raised them and they became the source of every Golden Hamster today.
+In 1930, a zoology professor rescued a family of hamsters, every Golden Hamster today.

-cause they are of the rodent family, ...nsters are nest builders and like to nibble.
+cause they are of the rodent family, nsters are nest builders and like to nibble.
 They also enjoy acrobatics, and will spend much time playing in exercise wheels, pet houses or tunnels, and other play activities.
 Hamsters are family-building rodents, too.